 Students enrolled in MATH1115 may be eligible to take MATH2222 and should contact the course convenor of MATH2222 for a permission code.

 - Workshop presentation (0-5%; LO 1-4)

 - Assignments and online quizzes (20-25%; LO 1-4)

 - Tests during the semester (25%-30%; LO 1-4)

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadFour lectures per week and regular of tutorials.
+WorkloadFour lectures per week and regular of workshops.

 Requisite and Incompatibility